SwissDataScienceCenter/renku/docs/tutorials/first_steps/08_create_workflow.rst

     `git-lfs <https://git-lfs.github.com/>`_
     to save large files, and these files may not be fetched when a new environment is started.
-We try to retrieve them automatically when needed for a renku command, but that may not always work.
+We try to retrieve them automatically when needed for a Renku command, but that may not always work.

     If you check the ``data/flight-data/2019-01-flights.csv.zip`` file you will see only a few lines of metadata starting with